 The Risk Management Process

-Risk Management is defined in the standard (AS/NZS 4360:2004) as "the systematic application of management policies, procedures and practices to the tasks of establishing the context, identifying, analysing, assessing, treating, monitoring and communicating" (AS/NZS ISO 31000:2009).
+Risk Management is "the systematic application of management policies, procedures and practices to the tasks of establishing the context, identifying, analysing, assessing, treating, monitoring and communicating" (AS/NZS ISO 31000:2009).

 It is an iterative process that, with each cycle, can contribute progressively to organisational improvement by providing management with a greater insight into risks and their impact.